Data Compiled by Richard Halopka Senior Outreach Specialist, UW-Madison Division of Extension Clark County Crops & Soils Educator

 |Grade 3 (87 to 102 RFV/RFQ)||Small Square||No Reported Sales|

 In South Dakota, all classes of hay sold steady.
-Good demand for all types of hay.
-Hay supplies are limited and supply is beginning to be tight.
-Dry conditions have reduced demand for straw during calving season.
+Good demand for all types of hay with concerns of a tight supply.

 In Missouri, hay supply is moderate and demand is light to moderate with prices mostly steady.
-Moisture the past week has reduced drought concern some.
+Fields are muddy and little has been planted.

-In Wisconsin, prices are strong for dairy quality hay.
-Low quality hay is sharply discounted, which relates to a wide range in prices in the market.
+In Wisconsin, prices for dairy quality hay are strong.
+Lower quality hay has a wide range in prices in the market.

 The following links are included in this report allowing producers to obtain some state and nearby state prices, (these may not be quality-tested auctions, if quality, they are included in this report).
 The Equity Cooperative market report is at http://livestock.equitycoop.com/market_reports/.
 Go to the Lomira, Reedsville, and Stratford locations for their reports on untested hay and straw prices.